rompingstalactite/rompingstalactite/README.md

 ### Running Locally

+Make sure you have PostgreSQL running and that the database has been initialized.
-First, set up your database by running the following inside your root directory:
+Set up your database by running the following inside your root directory:

 ```
 npm run db-setup